boolean-uk/java-tdd-oop-bobs-bagels/domain-model.md

+User story for EXTENSION1
+' As a customer,
+So that I can see the total cost of my order,
+I want to be able o add multiple items to my basket and receive the discounted price when applicable.'
 | Class        | Attributes                                  | Methods                                 | Scenario                              | Output                                           |
 |--------------|---------------------------------------------|-----------------------------------------|---------------------------------------|--------------------------------------------------|
 | `Basket`     | `HashMap<String, Integer> items`            | `addItem(String item, int quantity)`    | If basket is not full                 | `Added item to basket, you can add 2 items more` |